Minimal spanning trees and Stein's method: Some results about Euclidean minimal spanning trees

-Next we show that a wall exists in a large annulus with high probability. \begin{lemma} Let $d\geq 2$.
-Let $x\in\R^d$ and $n$ be a positive integer.
+Next we show that a wall exists in a large annulus with high probability. \begin{lemma} Let $d\geq 2$ and $x\in\R^d$.
 As always we let $\poi$ be a Poisson process of intensity one in $\R^d$.
-Then for any $a_0>0$, there exist constants $c$ and $c'$ depending only on $a_0$ and $d$ such that for every $a\leq a_0$ for which $B(x,a)\subset B(n)$, we have
+Then for any $a_0>0$, there exist constants $c$ and $c'$ depending only on $a_0$ and $d$ such that the following holds: for every $a\leq a_0$ and $b>a$,